-The job of the PHA pursuant to HUD regulations is to provide decent, safe, and sanitary housing, in good repair, to low-income families at an affordable rent.
+The job of the PHA pursuant to HUD regulations is to provide safe, habitable dwelling units to low-income families at an affordable rent.
 The PHA screens applicants for public housing and, if they are determined to be eligible for the program, the PHA makes an offer of a housing unit.
 If the applicant accepts the offer, the PHA and the applicant will enter into a written lease agreement.
 At this point, the applicant becomes a tenant in the public housing program.